lingtjien/Grid-Tiling-Kwin/tiling-gaps/ReadMe.md

 - create a ui to configure the parameters
 - make it work for multiple screen setups
 - make it work for activities

+## Known Issues
+- Spotify can not be defined as full or half client, because both the client name and class of spotify are blank
+- Not supported by multiple monitors (I don't have more monitors so I can't make it work for multiple monitors but it shouldn't be that hard)
+- I don't use activities, so I don't know how this does with activities